TSMC says it will have advanced ASML chipmaking tool in 2024

 By Jane Lanhee Lee and Stephen Nellis

 SANTA CLARA, Calif.
-(Reuters) - SANTA CLARA, Calif.
-A Taiwan Semiconductor Manufacturing Co executive said at a conference on Thursday that the world's biggest chipmaker will have the next version of ASML's most advanced lithography tool in 2024.
+(Reuters) - A Taiwan Semiconductor Manufacturing Co executive said at a conference on Thursday that the world's biggest chipmaker will have the next version of ASML's most advanced lithography tool in 2024.

 "Looking ahead, TSMC will bring in high-NA EUV scanners in 2024 to develop the associated infrastructure and patterning solution needed for customers to fuel innovation," said Y.J.
 Mii, senior vice president of research & development, during TSMC's technology symposium in Silicon Valley.